Sydney-Informatics-Hub/cbioportal/scripts/ansible/roles/cbioportal/README.md

 Validates and loads the sample study provided with cBioPortal.

+    service_login_initiation_url

+Unique URL for the application to inititation login with Rapid Connect, provided once service registration is approved

+    service_primary_url

+Primary URL of the application provided as part of service registration, e.g. https://westmead-cbioportal.intersect.org.au/cbioportal

+    service_production_federation

+Indicates whether the Rapid Connect production or test federation is being used, true if production, false if test

+    service_shared_secret

+Secret value shared between the service and Rapid Connect, as part of registration, for token encryption and verification.
+Note: any backslash (\) characters within the shared-secret MUST be escaped with an additional backslash (\\), otherwise the backslash will be silently dropped when the property is loaded within cBioPortal.

 ## Role Tags

 To skip a specific role tag include the argument "--skip-tags <tag>" when running the playbook.